@ the Diner in Orlando

 - What did the most recent inspection of @ the Diner in Orlando find?

-- @ the Diner in Orlando was most recently inspected on November 5, 2025 with 5 violation(s).
+- @ the Diner in Orlando was most recently inspected on May 14, 2026 with 12 violation(s), including 1 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has @ the Diner in Orlando ever been shut down?